Last updated on .

 Marshall Field & Company Building

-Back on State Street is the start of the shopping district.
+Back on State Street is the start of the shopping district in the Chicago Loop.
 First is the Marshall Field & Company Building, which occupies the block between Randolph and Washington.
 It housed the flagship location of iconic department store Marshall Field & Company from 1902 to 2006.
 Since then, it has been owned by Macy’s.
 The building was designated a National Historic Landmark on June 2, 1978.

 Marshall Field & Company Building in Chicago